Users & User Groups

 Overview

-If your organization uses LDAP, adding or removing users on a User Group will need to be done from LDAP.
+If your organization uses LDAP, adding or removing users on a user group will need to be done from LDAP.
 If changes are made in Resolver, any changes will revert during the next LDAP sync.

 User Account Requirements